-Questions on CMF Eligible Activities
+5. Questions on CMF Eligible Activities

-(30) May I apply for more than one type of activity in a single application?
+5.1 May I apply for more than one type of activity in a single application?

 Yes.
-Applicants may apply for any of the CMF program's Eligible Activities and Eligible Uses (listed in Question 9 of the Application).
+Applicants may apply for any of the CMF program's Eligible Activities and Eligible Uses (listed in Questions 9a and 9c of the Application).
 If selected for a CMF Award, the Recipient's approved activities will be specified in the Assistance Agreement.
-The approved activities in the Assistance Agreement may not include all those requested in the Application, depending on the final award determination.

-However, Recipients will not be held to the specific Financing Activities selected in Question 9b of the Application (e.g., predevelopment, construction, permanent financing, etc.).
+However, Recipients will not be held to the specific Financing Activities selected in Question 9b of the Application (e.g., predevelopment, construction, permanent financing, etc.), but can engage in other types of Financing Activities if selected for an Award.

-(31) What restrictions are there on the use of a CMF Award (and associated Leveraged Costs)?
+5.2 What restrictions are there on the use of a CMF Award (and associated Leveraged Costs)?

 Restrictions on the use of a CMF Award and the costs that can be counted as Leveraged Costs are described in detail in the NOFA, Interim Rule, and Assistance Agreement.
 Applicants should review all of these documents before completing CMF Application materials.
-Also, please see FAQ #45 and #46 for more information about what is included in Eligible Project Costs.
+Also, please see FAQ #6.1 and #6.2 for more information about what is included in Eligible Project Costs.